dhicks/obesity/*paper/data and models.md

 We used data from the National Health and Nutrition Examination Survey (NHANES), an ongoing health survey conducted by the US National Institutes of Health.
 NHANES collects clinical, behavioral, demographic, and socioeconomic data on respondents across the United States; is anonymously linked to mortality data curated by the Centers for Disease Control and Prevention (CDC); uses a complex survey design to permit better statistical inferences about both the US population as a whole and smaller subpopulations (e.g., racial and ethnic minorities); and is freely available to the public.
 For these reasons, NHANES is widely used in epidemiology and public health.
 For example, the original "obesity paradox" paper by Flegal et al *[cite] is based on NHANES data.

-*[NHANES is a series of waves or rounds; we used h, j, k of these]
+NHANES was initially conducted as a series of independent surveys; NHANES III, the third such survey, was conducted from 1988-1994.
+Beginning in 1999, NHANES moved to a continuous cycle format, with new data released every two years. *[https://wwwn.cdc.gov/nchs/nhanes/Default.aspx]  Here we use NHANES III and cycles 1-3 of continuous NHANES, covering 1999-2004.
+Followup mortality data were collected in 2011 *[https://www.cdc.gov/nchs/data-linkage/mortality-public.htm].
+Both NHANES III and continuous NHANES use a complex survey design that oversamples "black and Mexican-American," to allow reliable inferences about these minority groups  *[https://wwwn.cdc.gov/nchs/data/series/sr02_113.pdf 1].
+Analyzing these complex survey data requires specific methods *[survey package]; these methods are standard in the epidemiology literature, and we used them as well in all of our analyses here.

-Following studies in the "obesity paradox" literature *[cites], we focus our analysis on the association between BMI and all-cause mortality, incorporating several social and demographic variables into our models as controls: *[assigned sex, race/ethnicity *[note probs w/ cite to Sean], education].
+Following studies in the "obesity paradox" literature *[cites], we focus our analysis on the association between BMI and all-cause mortality, incorporating several social and demographic variables into our models as controls: dichotomous sex, race/ethnicity *[note probs w/ cite to Sean], education level.
+For the Cox proportional hazards model, age at followup was used as survival time (see below); for the other models, age at followup was included in the covariates as another control.

 Further, also following the lead of studies in the "obesity paradox" literature, we filter the NHANES sample, including only individuals who (1) report never smoking cigarettes, (2) *[have BMI less than something, greater than something?], *[and?]
-(3) were at least *[n] years old when they participated in NHANES and were no more than *[m] years old when the CDC followed up to determine their mortality status (i.e., whether they were dead or alive).
+(3) were at least *[n] years old when they participated in NHANES and were no more than *[m] years old when their mortality status (i.e., whether they were dead or alive) was determined in 2011.

+All together, the dataset we use includes *[n] individuals

 Clearly both the choice of variables and the use of filtering criteria introduce what we might call *data collection uncertainty*.
-Note that this uncertainty is not due to limited precision in measurement — what we might call *measurement uncertainty* — or questions about the extent to which the sample accurately represents a target population — *inductive uncertainty*.
+Note that this uncertainty is not due to limited precision in measurement — that is, *measurement uncertainty* — or questions about the extent to which the sample accurately represents a target population — *inductive uncertainty*.
 These three kinds of uncertainty are also significant and worth further analysis; however, since our focus is on model-related uncertainty we do not discuss them further here.

 ## Models ##